thovo/thovo.github.io/index.md

         <div class="cd-timeline-content">
           <h2>Front End Developer at Harvey Nash Vietnam</h2>
           <p>I started to fall in love with Front End Development here.
-I began with beautiful design from Hearst Project, I built the components and maintained 18 websites of Hearst Magazines Corp.
-After left this project, I was assigned to maintain the
-            Harvey Nash website.
-With the successful of Harvey Nash project, I was trusted to build our own Harvey Nash Vietnam website.</p>
+I began with beautiful design from Hearst Project, I built and maintained components for 18 websites of Hearst Magazines Corp.
+Afterwards, I joined another team maintaining Harvey Nash website.
+Thanks to the success of the Harvey Nash project, I gained the trust to build our own.</p>
           <!-- <a href="#0" class="cd-read-more">Read more</a> -->
           <span class="cd-date">Nov 2011 - Apr 2014</span>
         </div>